Rigid Insulation: Extruded Polystyrene Foam

 Closed-cell spray foam/rigid insulation is 100% completely waterproof!

-Is rigid insulation a vapor barrier?
+Is rigid insulation a vapour barrier?

 LEARN MORE or email us with any questions